How A Regular Scalp Conditioning Routine Can Level-Up Your Hair Game for Good

 Why Should You Condition Your Scalp?

 Every time you shampoo or clarify your hair, you’re stripping your scalp’s natural oils.
 Stripping the scalp of its natural oils, without replacing that lost moisture, will lead to dryness and dandruff over time.
 While we don’t want a buildup of sebum (oil) that can damage the follicle or impede healthy hair growth, we do need our scalp to be moisturized.
 Sound familiar?
-Our scalp, just like our face, needs a moisture balance to function at its best.
-Moisturizing and hydrating with a natural scalp conditioner will lead to healthier hair growth, texture, elasticity, and shine.

 Which Scalp Conditioner Should You Use?

 Not every hair type can handle a rich, heavy scalp conditioner.
 While thick or coarse hair can handle some intense moisturization, finer hair types will find themselves weighed down by the wrong products.
 Start your scalp conditioning journey by identifying which conditioner (and shampoo, for that matter) is best for your hair type.
 The conditioner that’s best for you will be based on your hair texture, condition, and even texture.
-Check out our best bets for conditioners right here:
+Check out our best bets for conditioners below!

 Best Scalp Conditioner for OILY / GREASY hair:

-Yuzu & Pomelo Glossing Conditioner 13 oz
+Yuzu & Pomelo Glossing Conditioner 13 oz.

 Key Ingredients: